+Demand is always high for Emirates’ one-stop flights between the USA and India.
+Effective on August 5, 2021, the UAE lifted the ban on transit of travelers from India.
+Those who are eligible for entry into the United States can travel on Emirates from India and transit via Dubai.
 Since India set up the air bubble travel corridor with the US, the UAE and other countries, Emirates Airlines joined the corridor and resumed its one-stop flights between USA and India.
 Since then, Emirates has been providing connections from the US on air bubble flights to India from Dubai.
-Cheap Emirates flights to India are available from New York JFK, San Francisco, Chicago, Boston, Seattle, Washington DC, Dallas, Houston, Los Angeles, and Orlando.
-Emirates will resume flights from Newark EWR in June this year.
+Cheap Emirates flights to India are available from New York JFK, San Francisco, Chicago, Boston, Seattle, Washington DC, Dallas, Houston, Los Angeles, Newark EWR, and Orlando.

 Who can travel on Emirates air bubble flights to India?

 On Emirates flights from USA to India in the air bubble corridor through Dubai, both US citizens and Indian nationals can travel.
 US citizens need either an OCI/PIO card or a valid visa to enter India.
-They cannot travel on Emirates or any other airline, using a tourist visa to India, which is currently suspended in both electronic and paper formats.
+All tourist visas to India issued in paper or electronic format before October 6, 2021 are invalid for entry to India.
 All medical visas to India issued on or before October 2020, continue to remain deferred.
 E-medical visa, e-medical attendant visa, e-conference visa and e-business visa issued on or after March 30, 2021 are valid for travel to India.
 As usual, Indian nationals are eligible for Emirates flights to India, regardless of their US visa.

 Outbound Emirates flights from India to USA do not have passport or visa-specific restrictions, unlike European airlines.
-US citizens with/without OCI/PIO card, US green cardholders, and Indian citizens with B1/B2, H1B, H4, F1 or any other US visa traveled to USA from India by Emirates until the UAE banned flights from India with effect on April 25.
-If the ban does not extend beyond May 4, Emirates will resume flying Indian nationals on a US tourist visa.
+US citizens with/without OCI/PIO card, US green cardholders, and Indian citizens with B1/B2, H1B, H4, F1 or any other US visa can travel on Emirates flights from USA to India.